The population of Winnipeg is 727,500 people. This makes Winnipeg the seventh largest city in Canada and the largest city in the Province of Manitoba.

-The population of the wider Winnipeg Census Metropolitan Area is predicted to pass 800,000 for the first time in July 2016.
-The city government estimates that the population on 1 July 2016 will be 804,200.
+The population of the wider Winnipeg Census Metropolitan Area, which covers the city and surrounding areas, was predicted to pass 800,000 for the first time in July 2016.
+The city government estimated that the population on 1 July 2016 will be 804,200.

 In total the city of Winnipeg makes up half of the population of the Province of Manitoba (population: 1.3 million) and 2% of the population of Canada (36 million).